evansuva/CryptocurrencyCabal/web/content/syllabus.md

 of code distributed over many modules.
 You should be fairly comfortable with math, at least enough to analyze probabilities.

-You should be comfortable learning how to use new programming language features and APIs by reading their documentation (or source code when no documentation is available), and not be surprised when solving programming assignments requires you to learn a new language on your own or to seek documentation beyond what was provided in class.
+You should be comfortable learning how to use a new programming language features and APIs by reading their documentation (or source code when no documentation is available), and not be surprised when you are expected to learn a new language on your own or to seek documentation beyond what was provided in class.

-Students are not expected to have significant previous experience with cryptography (although such background will certainly be helpful).
+Students are **not expected** to have significant previous experience with cryptography (although such background will certainly be helpful).

-Some specific things I expect of students entering this course:
+Some specific things we expect of students entering this course:

 - You should have some experience programming in at least one programming language, and not be afraid of needing to learn new